das-labor/badge-2021/README.md

 **NOTE**: At Labortage 2021, we sold badges with the MH-ET LIVE MiniKit, because it was a cheap option and easily available, unlike the otherwise preferred board "ESP32 D1 Mini NodeMCU".
 It has some quirks, but is generally fine to use.

+We have bridged button B (right) to GPIO0, so you can press it for flashing or otherwise triggering the "boot option" as described in the WROOM-32 datasheet.

 - [forum with resources overview]( https://forum.mhetlive.com/topic/8/mh-et-live-minikit-for-esp32)